 If you're planning a trip to Australia in December, be sure to check out the weather, leave your winter wear at home, and don't expect a white Christmas, but you can rest assured there are still plenty of great events and activities to get you in the holiday spirit all the way through to New Years Day.

-December Weather in Australia
+Australia Weather in December

-This tropical climate also comes with a higher chance of rainfall, and monsoon season starts north of Australia in mid-December, but in other parts of the continent, especially along the central eastern coast, rainfall is much less likely—though you should make sure to check the weather before you pack for your flight to see if you need a raincoat!
+This tropical climate also comes with a higher chance of rainfall, and monsoon season starts north of Australia in mid-December, but in other parts of the continent, especially along the central eastern coast, rain is much less likely—though you should make sure to check the weather before you pack for your flight to see if you need a raincoat!

 Although Australian Christmas traditions share some similarities with those of American culture, there's a number of different ways Aussies celebrate the season, and one of the most popular Christmas celebrations happens on a beach in Sydney.

-Each year, over 40,000 tourists and residents visit Bondi Beach on Christmas Day to sing carols, enjoy the sun, or have a BBQ picknick on the beach, and if you're visiting Sydney earlier in the month, you can check out "Carols by the Sea" on December 13, a free concert at the Bondi Pavilion.
+- Each year, over 40,000 tourists and residents visit Bondi Beach on Christmas Day to sing carols, enjoy the sun, or have a BBQ picknick on the beach, and if you're visiting Sydney earlier in the month, you can check out "Carols by the Sea" on December 13, a free concert at the Bondi Pavilion.

-However, the Penguin Parade on Phillip’s Island is a one of a kind experience that happens on the outskirts of Melbourne.
+- The Penguin Parade on Phillip’s Island is a one of a kind experience that happens on the outskirts of Melbourne.
 With penguins marching all along Phillip’s Island during this festive time, it’s a perfect way to celebrate an evening in December in Australia.

-If you're visiting Australia but don't really care for the holiday crowds and events, there's also a number of great ways to spend your time in the country as it kicks off the summer season like attending a barbeque at a local's house or even going out to one of the local restaurant's "BBQ Afternoons."
+- If you're visiting Australia but don't really care for the holiday crowds and events, there's also a number of great ways to spend your time in the country as it kicks off the summer season like attending a barbeque at a local's house or even going out to one of the local restaurant's "BBQ Afternoons."

-The Moonlight Cinemas are another iconic Australian pastime held all across the country for a relatively low cost.
+- The Moonlight Cinemas are another iconic Australian pastime held all across the country for a relatively low cost.
 These special outdoor screenings allow families and friends to relax and unwind under the stars on a warm Australian summer's night, right in the middle of December.

-For yachting and sailing enthusiasts, Boxing Day (December 26) is the start of the 70-year-old annual Sydney Hobart Yacht Race, which starts in the Sydney Harbour and ends 630 nautical miles away in Hobart, Tasmania.
+- For yachting and sailing enthusiasts, Boxing Day (December 26) is the start of the 70-year-old annual Sydney Hobart Yacht Race, which starts in the Sydney Harbour and ends 630 nautical miles away in Hobart, Tasmania.
 If you're planning to visit Sydney over Christmas (but not for the holiday), this internationally recognized yachting event transforms the Sydney Harbour into a flurry of beautiful ships and the shore into a celebration of all things yacht.